Thurnham Hall

-Thurnham Hall is a Grade I listed 17th-century country house in the village of Thurnham, Lancashire, England some 10 km (6 miles) south of Lancaster.
+Thurnham Hall is a Grade I listed 17th-century country house in the village of Thurnham, Lancashire, England, some 6 miles south of the city of Lancaster.
+It is 2 mile from Ashton Hall, home of the Duke of Hamilton.

-The present building is a three-storey stone-built house probably built in the 17th century for Robert Dalton.
-It stands facing west in 30 acres of rising ground about a half a kilometre (quarter of a mile) from the left bank of the River Conder.
+It was acquired by the Dalton family in 1556 and the present building is a three-storey stone-built house, probably built in the 17th century for Robert Dalton.
+It stands, facing west, in 30 acres of rising ground about a 1/4 mile from the left bank of the River Conder.
 The building contains an impressive Jacobean Great Hall and now functions as a resort hotel.

 History

-In the 12th century the property belonged to the de Thurnham family and then, by descent, to the Flemming, Cancerfield, Harrington, Bonvile and Grey families.
-Henry Grey, 1st Duke of Suffolk, and father of Lady Jane Grey, sold the estate to London grocer Thomas Lonne, who resold it three years later to Robert Dalton of Bispham, Lancashire.
+In the 12th century the property belonged to the de Thurnham family; William de Thurnham granted land to the hospital of Cockersand Abbey.
+By descent the property was passed to the Flemming, Cancerfield, Harrington, Bonvile and Grey families.
+Thomas Grey, 1st Marquess of Dorset fought at the Battle of Tewkesbury (1471), and joined Buckingham's rebellion against Richard III.

+Thurnam Hall was acquired by the recussant Dalton family in 1556.
+In 1553 Henry Grey, Duke of Suffolk, son of the 2nd Marquess and father of Lady Jane Grey, had sold the estate to Thomas Lonne, a London grocer, who resold it three years later, to Robert Dalton of Bispam, Lancashire.
+Robert was the grandson of William Dalton of Bispam and his wife Jane who was the daughter of Sir John Towneley (1445–1482), of the well-established English Towneley family.
+Robert married Ann Kitchen and the Dalton family thus acquired lands of Cockersand Abbey.
 Robert probably built the present house soon after the purchase.

-His only son Thomas was mortally wounded at the second Battle of Newbury and the estate passed, after having been confiscated and later returned, to Thomas' young son Robert.
-Robert left only a daughter, Elizabeth, who married William de Hoghton of Park Hall, Charnock Richard.
+Robert had seven, or possibly ten, daughters and one son.
+His only son Thomas was wounded, during the First English Civil War, at the 1644 Second Battle of Newbury and died in less than a week at Marlborough.
+The estate was confiscated by the Parliamentarians but was later returned, and passed to Thomas' young son Robert.
+Robert left only one daughter, Elizabeth, who married William de Hoghton of Park Hall, Charnock Richard and of Hoghton Tower.
 Their son John took the surname Dalton and was involved in the Jacobite rising of 1715.
-For this he was imprisoned in London and his land was confiscated, but after his release he walked back to Lancaster and recovered Thurnham after paying a large fine.
+For this he was imprisoned and his land confiscated, but after his release he returned to Lancaster and paid a very large fine to recover Thurnham Hall.